Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 ___
 ## **Project Summary**
-This internship project focuses on developing a data processing pipeline for fine-tuning the state-of-the-art (SOTA) speech recognition model Whisper on low-resource languages, including various African, Indic, and South American languages.
+This internship project focuses on developing a data processing pipeline for fine-tuning the state-of-the-art (SOTA) speech recognition model Whisper for low-resource languages, including various African, Indic, and South American languages.
 The project involves converting and organizing audio data into the appropriate format required for Whisper, and fine-tuning the model to enhance its performance.
 The final models are intended to be compatible with publicly available repositories such as Hugging Face and GitHub.

 ## 1. **Audio data collection and preprocessing**